Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - smattering: a very small amount or number.
 - pilfered: to steal things of small value.
 - restitution: the return of objects that were stolen or lost.
-- conjure: to make something appear by magic, or as if by magic.
+- conjure (conjuring): to make something appear by magic, or as if by magic.
 - shorn: (shear, cut wool off sheap)
 - bucolic: relating to the countryside.
 - spurred: to encourage an activity/development/make it happen faster.